 Supply vs. Demand

 As skateparks grow in popularity, the demand for grants from The Skatepark Project is far exceeding our available resources.
 We have received as many as 450 applications in a single year, with the vast majority requesting our maximum $25,000 grant.
-In other words, the competition for TSP funds is stiff, so please don’t get your hopes too high.
+In other words, the competition for The Skatepark Project funds is stiff, so please don’t get your hopes too high.
 If your proposed skatepark is not located in a low-income area if you are not able to illustrate strong community and grassroots support for the project, and if your project does not meet the criteria listed above, you are unlikely to receive a significant grant from our organization.

 All The Skatepark Project Grant Applicants will receive a detailed review of their projects and skatepark designs, whether a grant is awarded or not.